 One approach for the identification of portions of HTML can be performed using Document Object Model Tree (DOM) decomposition.
 A DOM tree is a representation of a portion of HTML using a tree of HTML tags where group tags like <table> have sub-tree tags <tr> and in turn </tr><tr> tags have leaf tags <td>.

 In general, a DOM tree contains tags and their text and attributes.
 To identify transient links using fewer crawls of the page, the crawler can initially fetch a page several times, decompose the HTML comprising the page into a DOM tree, identify transient links and identify transient DOM sub-tree elements that contain only transient links.

-When crawling the same page in the future, if the crawler discovers that page has a DOM tree identical to previously crawled instances, then the crawler may consider the new links originating from the same transient DOM sub-tree as transient without additional fetches of same page.
+When crawling the same page in the future, if the crawler discovers that page has a DOM tree identical to previously crawled instances, then the crawler may consider the new links originating from the same transient DOM sub-tree as transient without additional fetches of the same page.

 This kind of segmentation of web pages isn’t unique to Yahoo.

 Both Google and Microsoft have published patent filings and papers that describe how they might segment parts of web pages for different purposes.
 I wrote about some ways that Google might do something like that in Google and Document Segmentation Indexing for Local Search.